HostNation/hostnation/stories/she-makes-me-feel-stronger.md

 Sonja finds that befriending has definitely been a two-way street.
 “I find him really inspiring,” she says.
 “Despite how little he has, he spends a lot of his time volunteering for charity as he really wants to give back.
 He’s very open so I love spending time with him.”

-This has made it very easy for her to fit befriending into her life, she explains.
+This has made it easy for her to fit befriending into her life, she explains.
 “It’s doesn’t feel at all like I have to make a special effort.
 I just feel I’ve been introduced to a friend.”

 She found the process also made things easy.
 “HostNation is very welcoming and informative.
 It’s left up to you how you want to spend your time, but at the same time HostNation is so supportive.
 You feel very safe.
 I would definitely encourage people to do it.
 You’d be surprised by how great it is!”